graphile-contrib/postgraphile-plugin-connection-filter/README.md

 - [@graphile/pg-aggregates](https://github.com/graphile/pg-aggregates) - integrates with this plugin to enable powerful aggregate filtering
 - [postgraphile-plugin-connection-filter-postgis](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter-postgis) - adds PostGIS functions and operators for filtering on `geography`/`geometry` columns
 - [postgraphile-plugin-fulltext-filter](https://github.com/mlipscombe/postgraphile-plugin-fulltext-filter) - adds a full text search operator for filtering on `tsvector` columns

+## Handling `null` and empty objects

+By default, this plugin will throw an error when `null` literals or empty objects (`{}`) are included in `filter` input objects.
+This prevents queries with ambiguous semantics such as `filter: { field: null }` and `filter: { field: { equalTo: null } }` from returning unexpected results.
+For background on this decision, see https://github.com/graphile-contrib/postgraphile-plugin-connection-filter/issues/58.

+To allow `null` and `{}` in inputs, use the `connectionFilterAllowNullInput` and `connectionFilterAllowEmptyObjectInput` options documented under [Plugin Options](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter#plugin-options).
+Please note that even with `connectionFilterAllowNullInput` enabled, `null` is never interpreted as a SQL `NULL`; fields with `null` values are simply ignored when resolving the query.

 ## Plugin Options